 - Benefits on the same basis as U.S. workers

 - Working conditions which will not adversely affect the working conditions of workers similarly employed

 - The University cannot file an H-1B petition if there is a strike or lockout in the occupational classification in the employing department.
 If a strike, lockout, or other work stoppage occurs in the occupational classification in which an H-1B worker has been sponsored, the department has two days to notify ISSS.

 - A copy of the Labor Condition Application (Form ETA 9035) will be provided to the employee and notification will be made to the union or to workers at the place of employment.
 (ISSS will provide instructions during the application process.)

 - The employing department must contact ISSS if a material change occurs in the employee's job (duties, % time of appointment, change/addition of work sites, title, salary, or change of department).
 ISSS will follow H-1B regulations to determine whether no action, the posting of a labor condition application, or a new petition will be required.
 Please read the Changes in Employment page for important information about adding/change work sites.

 - Part-time employment: For any appointment less than 100% time, the employing department must maintain time cards in order to meet U.S. Department of Labor regulations.

-- Complete the Departure Form to inform ISSS if the H-1B employee's job ends before the I-797 Approval Notice end date.
+- Departments must notify ISSS if the H-1B employee's job ends before the I-797 Approval Notice end date.
 If the employment was terminated by the employer for any reason, the employer is responsible for the reasonable costs of return transportation of the employee to their last place of foreign residence.
 The department which employs the H-1B employee is responsible to provide for the costs of the return transportation.

 - The H-1B employee will not have access to export controlled information.
 If you have questions about this, contact Pat Briscoe in the Office of General Counsel (612-625-3860).